thisischrissie/group7-CFG-Fullstack/README.md

 ## Future Developments ✨

 > Due to time constraints, we were unable to implement certain features that would significantly enhance the user experience.
 We recommend considering the following additions for future development:
-- **Homepage Connect with more puppy pals**:Link to other user's puppy profiles via homepage
+- **Homepage Connect with more puppy pals**: Link to other user's puppy profiles via homepage
 - **Sending/Accepting Friend Requests**: Enable users to connect with one another, fostering a community of dog walkers.

 - **Chatroom**: Provide a platform for users to communicate, facilitating easier scheduling of dog walking times and dates together.